sccn/sccn.github.io/plugins/imat/index.md

 2. For component selection and clustering it is of advantage to also estimate equivalent current dipole models for the brain-based ICs.
 3. For automatic selection of components you need to install the EEGLAB plug-in [IC Label](https://sccn.ucsd.edu/wiki/ICLabel)
 4. For plotting dipole density of clusters you need to install the EEGLAB plug-in Fieldtrip lite.
 5. IMAT can handle either epoched or continuous data.
-Be aware that for epoched data, the epochs should have length to accomodate at least 3 cycles of the lowest frequency at which IMA is to be computed.
+Be aware that for epoched data, the epochs should have length to accommodate at least 3 cycles of the lowest frequency at which IMA is to be computed.

 Please refer to the section above on how to install EEGLAB plug-ins.